mikej/git-intro/git-intro-slides.md

 ![fit](images/distributed.png)

-^ This leads us to distributed version control.
+^ This leads us to distributed version control which is the approach used by git.
 Here each computer has its own full copy of the repository including all of the history.

-^ The distributed VCS provides a way to synchronise changes that have been made between copies of the repository.
+^ There are several other version control systems that also more this way (such as Mercurial and Bazaar) but we're going to switch to speaking in terms of git now.

-^ Some terminology: Clone, Push Pull
+^ The distributed VCS provides a way to synchronise changes between copies of the repository.

 ---